tarwn/lessthandot-hugo/blogs/content/posts/2016-06-24-asp-net-single-sign-on-against-office365-with-oauth2.md

 </p>

 <p>
   URL: The URL is the OAuth2 authorize URL for Office365.
-This URL can also be found in the application configuration screens for your application in Azure AD, where it will include the TENANT_ID value directly in the string (but it&#8217;s still a good idea to extract it out).
+This URL can also be found in the application configuration screens for your application in Azure AD, where it will include the TENANT_ID value directly in the string (but it's still a good idea to extract it out).
 </p>

 <p>